Themis Klarides: Professional career

 She has worked closely with The Umbrella, Center for Domestic Violence Services (A program of BHcare), working to assist victims of domestic violence and providing volunteer legal assistance to women and children at the shelter for victims of domestic violence.

 Klarides has received several awards from Mothers Against Drunk Driving (MADD), and received their Government Leaders Against Drunk Driving Award in 2016 for her efforts in passing legislation aimed at tightening restrictions against drunk driving offenders.

-Klarides received an award from the Jewish Federation Association of Connecticut for her work concerning holocaust and genocide education.
+In 2018, Klarides received an award from the Jewish Federation Association of Connecticut for her work concerning holocaust and genocide education.

 Since 2006, she has served on Griffin Hospital’s the Board of Directors and in 2016 was named Second Vice Chair.

 She is a former member of the Derby Planning and Zoning Commission and a former member of the Board of Finance in Seymour.

 2022 Connecticut Senate election

 On May 26, 2021, Klarides filed paperwork to explore a potential candidacy for Governor of Connecticut in 2022.
-On January 30, 2022, a week after Businessman and 2018 Republican Gubernatorial Nominee Bob Stefanowski announced his bid for the Republican gubernatorial nomination, Klarides announced a run for Connecticut's Class III Senate seat, currently held by Democratic Senator Richard Blumenthal.
+On January 30, 2022, a week after Businessman and 2018 Republican Gubernatorial Nominee Bob Stefanowski announced his bid for the Republican gubernatorial nomination, Klarides announced a run for Connecticut's Class III Senate seat, then-held by Democratic Senator Richard Blumenthal.
+She did not win the Republican primary.